TaylorDeacon/swd500_2017/README.md

 [In order to ensure a full understanding, students will take part in an assignment introductory activity.
 This will be run in-class](assignment_introduction.md).

+## Week 9 Package Manages and Javascript Frameworks

+By the end of this week you should:

+- Be able to use the NPM package manager
+- Understand and use a JavaScript framework

+**Session 1 and Session 2**

+[Package Manages and Javascript Frameworks] (sessions/session9.0/README.md)

 ## Week 8 JavaScript Refresher

 By the end of this week you should: